LogiTron (LTR) Price Down 51.4% Over Last 7 Days

-LogiTron (LTR) traded flat against the US dollar during the 1-day period ending at 23:00 PM E.T. on August 26th.
-LogiTron has a total market cap of $601.92 million and approximately $17.05 worth of LogiTron was traded on exchanges in the last day.
-During the last seven days, LogiTron has traded down 51.4% against the US dollar.
-One LogiTron token can now be bought for about $0.0005 or 0.00000002 BTC on major exchanges.
+LogiTron (LTR) traded flat against the U.S. dollar during the twenty-four hour period ending at 9:00 AM Eastern on September 2nd.
+LogiTron has a market capitalization of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last day.
+One LogiTron token can now be purchased for about $0.0005 or 0.00000002 BTC on major cryptocurrency exchanges.
+During the last week, LogiTron has traded down 51.4% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.